PrefectHQ/prefect/docs/getting-started/quickstart.md

 We can now begin configuring our deployment as we like - for example, let's add a schedule to our deployment.
 We could do this in one of two ways:

 - use the Prefect UI to create and attach the schedule
-- specify our schedule in code
+- specify the schedule in code

 If you can manage it, it is generally best practice to try and keep all of your configuration defined within code, so let's update the script above to specify a schedule: